Small-business owners can get prepared with free disaster-proofing webinars - BC Local News

 “Small Business B.C.’s seminar series offers an invaluable opportunity for small businesses across the province to get free expert advice on how to be ready in the event of an emergency.”

-The seminars will take place in Vancouver, and small business owners in northern B.C. can connect to watch via the web.
+The seminars will take place in Vancouver, and small business owners in the Cariboo can connect to watch via the web.

 The first seminar, Are You Ready?
 Disaster Proofing Your Business (Part 1), will be delivered tomorrow, May 8, and the second, Are You Ready?
 Disaster Proofing Your Business (Part 2), will be on Tuesday, May 15, 2018.
 Both will be presented by Lisa Benini, Business Continuity Management Specialist.